Symbolism, Imagery, Allegory

 (Click the symbolism infographic to download.)

 The way these characters keep talking about clothes, you'd think there was a 30% off sale at Old Navy.
-But clothes aren't just keeping the nobles warm in their drafty candles; they're also functioning symbolically to represent these people's stations in life—earned, or stolen.
+But clothes aren't just keeping the nobles warm in their drafty castles; they're also functioning symbolically to represent these people's stations in life—earned, or stolen.

 Angus isn't accusing Macbeth of stealing and wearing the old king's favorite jacket, he's accusing Macbeth of stealing the king's power (by killing him) and then parading around with the king's title, which doesn't seem to suit him at all.
 Famous literary critic Cleanth Brooks has something to say about that image: